jordanjay12/NBA/README.md

 ## Running the Application

 1. Starting the Express server: `node app.js`
-2. The running application can be found at whatever port your application is configured to, likely: `localhost:3000`, unless your port has been changed in your environment variables.
+2. The running application can be found at `localhost:3000`